markstringer-dti/markstringer-dti.github.io/dti.md

 Each car is *pulled* off the production line by a specific request for a car which comes from a dealer, which ultimately comes from a customer.

-Thinking about things in terms of providing value to the customer results in another important idea which comes from the way that Toyota do things - waste.
+Thinking about things in terms of providing value to the customer results in another important idea.
+Again, this is clear from the way that Toyota do things - waste.
 In Toyota's way of thinking.
 Anything which money has been spent on, which isn't on it's way to a customer, is waste.

-If you put these two ideas together: make things in response to demands from customers and don't have anything hanging around the factory and don't do anything that isn't on its way to customers, you end up with a process that fits the labels that have been applied to it in the west - lean and "Just-in-time."
+If you put these two ideas together: make things in response to demands from customers and don't have anything hanging around the factory that isn't on its way to customers, you end up with a process that fits the label that have been applied to it in the west - lean.
+It also fits the other name that is often used - "Just in time."

 It's important to point out that making cars is *very* different from making software.
-It's also possible that reports and descriptions of how the Japanese, and especially Toyota, make cars, might differ a lot from how it's done today - or how it's ever been done.
+It's also possible that reports and descriptions of how the Japanese, and especially Toyota, make cars aren't that accurate.
+Maybe that's the way Toyota used to make cars.
+Maybe that's a lot different from how it's done today.

 Even so, taking these two ideas - only deliver things which the user wants and don't do anything which isn't going to either directly benefit the user is powerful.
 These two ideas are two sides of the same coin.
 If taken seriously, they are a powerful way of making projects which seem impossible start to suddenly seem possible.